 - Extended sun exposure over many years

-If you have any of the above risk factors, it is important to mention it to your optometrist.
+If you have any of the above risk factors, it is important to mention them to your optometrist.
 At Optometrist Parramatta, your experienced optometrist will screen you for macular degeneration.

 How Does Macular Degeneration Affect My Eyes?